PacificBiosciences/pbfusion/README.md

 Notes:
   - The cluster score is set to a constant "MEDIUM"
-  - You can `grep` the output for specific gene names or gene IDs if you're fishing for a specific fusion
+  - You can `grep` the output for specific gene names or gene IDs if you're fishing for a specific fusion gene pair

 ### Filtering options